SAP-samples/low-code-applications/README.md

 2. To create a maintenance application with 2 properties, copy and paste the following prompt in the input field:

-/*cap-gen-app Create a maintenance notification app which contains a problem description and a number of the record , both should be strings.*
+/*cap-gen-app Create a maintenance notification app which contains a problem description and a number of the record, both should be strings.*

 ![Joule](images/joule.png)